zelosleone/turso/docs/manual.md

 Turso aims towards full SQLite compatibility but has the following limitations:

+* Query result ordering is not guaranteed to be the same (see [#2964](https://github.com/tursodatabase/turso/issues/2964) for more discussion)
 * No multi-process access
 * No multi-threading
 * No savepoints